stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 It is simply a wrapper for Terraform and OpenTofu.
 This means that it generates commands and sends them to the Terraform or OpenTofu executable for you.
 This is a common approach, so there are a number of wrappers available, which have been written with a variety of technologies and programming languages.
 Since Terraform and OpenTofu are extremely flexible, each wrapper implements specific design choices.

 In this case, the wrapper is designed for monorepos where the infrastructure components are clearly defined and are deployed to multiple environments.
 It is also specifically designed so that you can use it alongside other tools, or stop using it at any time.
 The components are standard [root modules](#units).
-The tooling only requires that these root modules accept four specific tfvars.
+The tooling only requires that these root modules accept [four specific tfvars](#units).

 The tooling itself is a single [Task](https://taskfile.dev) file that you add to your own projects.
-It does not include code in a programming language like Python or Go, and is not tied to particular versions of [Terraform](https://www.terraform.io/) or [OpenTofu](https://opentofu.org/).
+It does not include code in a programming language like Python or Go, and it is not tied to particular versions of [Terraform](https://www.terraform.io/) or [OpenTofu](https://opentofu.org/).
 These choices mean that it runs on any UNIX-based system, including CI/CD environments, and does not require regular updates.

 This tooling is delivered as a [Copier](https://copier.readthedocs.io/en/stable/) template.
 Copier enables us to create new projects that include the tooling, and add the tooling to any existing project.
 We also use Copier to synchronize the copies in our projects with newer versions of the tooling as needed.